itsjavi/autotiler/README.md

 - Edit Mode:
     - Edit collisions and bitmasks on the canvas (rects and triangles).
     - Edit Godot icon.
-- App exports for MacOS, Windows and Linux (Debian).
+- DONE - App exports for MacOS, Windows and Linux (Debian).
 - Examples for 24-px and 32-px tiles.
 - Support for Wang autotiles (reverse Blob to Wang)